 Updates on Autism in School (AiS) and on Partnerships for Inclusion of Neurodiversity in Schools (PINS) in Brighton

-PaCC is a delivery partner in the Autism in Schools project (AiS) and Partnerships for Inclusion of Neurodiversity in Schools (PINS), working with Brighton & Hove Inclusion Support Service (BHISS).
+During the past three years, PaCC has been delivering the Autism in Schools (AiS) and Partnerships for Inclusion of Neurodiversity in Schools (PINS) projects, in partnership with Brighton and Hove Inclusion Support Service (BHISS); click her for more information about BHISS.

 • Bevendean Primary School